bspeice/speice.io/_drafts/case-study-optimization.md

 ---
 layout: post
 title: "A Case Study in Heaptrack"
-description: "...because you don't need no garbage collection "
+description: "...because you don't need no garbage collection"
 category:
 tags: []
 ---